Albert Henry (politician): 1978 election and downfall

 In January 1978 Henry called elections six months early in an effort to capitalise on a leadership struggle within the opposition Democratic Party.
 Prior to the elections, three prominent CIP members, William Estall, Raui Pokoati and Joe Williams, left the party.
 The 1978 election was fiercely contested, and due to restrictions on overseas voting, both parties flew in supporters from New Zealand to vote.
 The result was a victory for Henry, with the Cook Islands Party regaining its two-thirds majority, and opposition leader Tom Davis losing his seat.
 The result was challenged in the courts, and in July 1978 Chief Justice Gaven Donne found that Henry had corruptly used government money to fly in voters and secure a majority.
 The votes of CIP fly-in voters were annulled, resulting in Henry and seven other CIP MP's losing their seats and being replaced by the losing Democratic Party candidates.
 Henry was ousted from power and Davis was asked to form a government and was sworn in as Prime Minister.

 On 16 August 1979, Henry pleaded guilty to two charges of conspiracy and one charge of corruption relating to the use of $337,000 of Cook Islands Government money to fly hundreds of supporters from New Zealand to the Cook Islands in order to vote.
 He was fined the maximum of $1,400, ordered to pay $2,000 in court costs.
 A further sentence of three years' probation, imposed solely to bar him from running for political office or participating in political life for that period, was overturned on appeal.
+Former philatelic bureau director Finbar Kenny subsequently plead guilty to charges under the US Foreign Corrupt Practices Act over the incident.

+He was posthumously pardoned on 2 November 2023 by the King's representative on the recommendation of the Cook Islands' Executive Council.